qertoip/react-form-logic/README.markdown

 **WARNING: IT SKIPS ALL FORM-LOGIC VALIDATIONS AND STATE CHANGES** Use it only if you want to completely abandon formlogic logic.
-Typical usecase: form in unsubmittable
+Typical usecase: form is unsubmittable

 ```
 const form = FormLogic.Form({